INTRODUCTION

 Whitman complained of a headache and said that all objects were oscillating and detatching from the ground, as if they were being washed away by a turbulent surf.

-Having traversed a huge circle of twenty or thirty kilometers, we again found ourselves in front of Heliopolis, almost in the very place from which we had left.
+Having traversed a huge circle of twenty or thirty kilometers, we again found ourselves in front of Heliopolis, almost in the very place from which we left.

 Someone cut the rope and grabbed my arm, pushing me into a narrow dark corridor.